drv0228/dayify-client/README.md

 ### Tech Stack

-REACT, HTML, CSS, SASS, NODE, EXPRESS
+REACT, HTML, CSS, SASS, NODE, EXPRESS, KNEX.JS, MYSQL

 ### APIs

-I will use my own api.
+I will use my own api in the near future; for testing the app and Demo Day I found the following API: https://github.com/keikaavousi/fake-store-api to use for now.

 ### Sitemap